While purchasing a WordPress web solution, you need to identify the required features and the access level of your website.

 While this may be a part of your agreement, you need to check the following access credentials:

-- Do I have an administrative account to the website?
+- Do I have an administrative account on the website?

 - Do I own the WordPress hosting account details (with the domain and hosting details and plans)?